 Tibolone is a type of hormone therapy (HT/HRT) designed to relieve menopausal symptoms and prevent osteoporosis (thinning of the bones) in post-menopausal women.

-This information has been developed as a guideline only to approximately equivalent doses of the different HRT products available in 2014.
-The intention is to help physicians change their patients to higher or lower approximate doses of HRT if needing to tailor therapy, or remain within the same approximate dose if needing to change brands of HRT.
+This information has been developed as a guideline only to approximately equivalent doses of the different HRT products available.
+The intention is to help physicians change their patients to higher or lower approximate doses of MHT/HRT if needing to tailor therapy, or remain within the same approximate dose if needing to change brands of MHT/HRT.